plantinformatics/pretzel/README.md

 ```

 Note that ```npm install`` in ```myapp/``` and ```frontend/``` will install the Express.js and
 Ember.js dependencies, including Express.js and Ember.js themselves, into those directories.
-If you did not
-install Express.js and Ember.js globally previously, you will need to run the local binaries.
 For
 example, ```ember``` is in ```frontend/node_modules/ember-cli/bin/```.

 ### Set-up configs